 When you have an overloaded plant, as soon as you see a hint of red or orange on your tomatoes, start picking them.
 You can even elect to pick some green tomatoes and have them ripen on the counter.
 Set them in a brown paper bag with a ripe apple or banana to encourage your green tomatoes to ripen.
 The ethylene gas produced by the ripe fruit will help the tomatoes start to ripen.

-Fertilizing your plants later in the season doesn’t have to be difficult.
-Compost tea or store-bought liquid fertilizer can give your plants the extra boost they need without overpowering them.
-If using store-bought fertilizer, apply at half strength if applying weekly.
+Fertilising your plants later in the season doesn’t have to be difficult.
+Compost tea or store-bought liquid fertiliser can give your plants the extra boost they need without overpowering them.
+If using store-bought fertiliser, apply at half strength if applying weekly.

-Sticking with liquid fertilizer at the end of the tomato season is important.
-Liquid fertilizer works rapidly, being absorbed by both the roots and foliage.
-There isn’t enough time left in the season for plants to gain all the benefits they can from granular fertilizers before it ends.
-You can discontinue all fertilizing when there is less than a month until your average first frost date.
+Sticking with liquid fertiliser at the end of the tomato season is important.
+Liquid fertiliser works rapidly, being absorbed by both the roots and foliage.
+There isn’t enough time left in the season for plants to gain all the benefits they can from granular fertilisers before it ends.
+You can discontinue all fertilising when there is less than a month until your average first frost date.

 Trimming the roots of your tomato plants in early fall is one way to stress the plant and direct its focus to ripen fruit rather than putting out new growth.
 Pruning your tomato plants’ roots helps restrict access to water, which many gardeners recommend doing at the end of the tomato growing season.
 Restricting water late in the season is thought to improve the flavor of your tomatoes and encourage them to ripen faster, so there are multiple reasons to try root pruning.